pingcap/kdt/README.md

-# Kernel debug toolkit (Kdt)
+# Kernel debug toolkit (KDT)

-Kdt is a toolkit for efficient kernel tracing and hotfix.
+KDT is a toolkit for efficient kernel tracing and hotfix.
 It makes use of extended BPF (Berkeley Packet Filters), formally known as eBPF, a new feature that was first added to Linux 3.15.
 Much of what BCC uses requires Linux 4.1 and above.
 Fortunately RHEL/CENTOS 7.6 has already supported a plenty of eBPF